Frequently Asked Questions

 After donation:

 Yes.
 The Program for Reimbursing Expenses of Living Organ Donors (PRELOD) was launched in April 2008 to provide reimbursement of qualified expenses that may include: travel, parking, transit, meals, accommodation, and a loss of income subsidy.
 For program details please contact the PRELOD Administrator at prelod@ontariohealth.ca, or at 1-888-9-PRELOD / 416-619-2342.
+To learn more, visit the PRELOD/TPER page.

 Eligible visits include visits to an Ontario hospital with a living donation transplant program where a person undergoes specific testing for the purposes of organ donation.
 Expenses related to attending a visit to a transplant hospital are considered ‘eligible’ after the transplant hospital has determined that you are suitable to undergo further testing as a living organ donor based on your health history and blood type.
 The transplant hospital will document the date of each of eligible visit, the purpose of your visit, and verify that the appointment has not been cancelled.
 This information will be documented on the Appointment Verification Form.

 Any person who donates or intends to donate an organ or part of an organ to an Ontario resident covered by the Ontario Health Insurance Program (OHIP) can apply to PRELOD.
-These includes potential donors who were accepted by a transplant program for further assessment and proceeded to be assessed and evaluated for the purposes of living donation, but were unable to proceed to surgery.
+This includes potential donors who were accepted by a transplant program for further assessment and proceeded to be assessed and evaluated for the purposes of living donation, but were unable to proceed to surgery.

 Ontario residents who donate an organ to a recipient from another province are not eligible for PRELOD.
 Please contact the living donation program where you donated your organ to learn about living donor reimbursement programs available across Canada.